steadramon/ESPGeiger/README.md

 6. To upload the project to your microcontroller, click on the `Upload` button in the PlatformIO IDE.
 7. The PlatformIO IDE will upload the project to your microcontroller.

+## Hardware

+### Pulse counter

+By default `GEIGER_RXPIN` is set to GPIO13.
+This is the pin you need to connect the pulse output to.
+Don't forget to connect ground as well!

+### Serial counter

+By default `GEIGER_RXPIN` is set to GPIO13.
+This is the pin you need to connect the serial output to.
+Don't forget to connect ground as well!
+`GEIGER_TXPIN` is not in use presently for communication to the Geiger Counter.

+### Test/Emulation mode counter

+By default `GEIGER_RXPIN` is set to GPIO13.
+By default `GEIGER_TXPIN` is set to GPIO12.

+In either Test Pulse or Test Serial modes you can connect PIN 12 and 13 with a jumper wire to emulate a Geiger counter from ESPGeiger itself.

 ## Setup and Config

 1. Once installed, connect to the built-in Wifi on the ESP to set up your access point.
 The SSID will look like ESPGeiger-\<alpha-num\>